andreypopp/require-assets/README.md

     % make install example

 ## Concepts

+The idea is to resolve references to static assets across a codebase to URLs.

 The library exports a single function `requireAssets(...)`.
 It accepts an asset [module id][] and returns a corresponding URL.